 In the Music Elective course, students will continue to develop knowledge and skills in a range of musical contexts, through a variety of performance, composition and listening experiences.
-Students are able to access a wide range of musical equipment such as keyboards, sustain pedals, acoustic guitars, electric guitars, semi-acoustic guitars, amplifiers, vocal microphones, MIDI Keyboards, music software, USB microphones for recording, and more.
+Students are able to access a wide range of musical equipment such as keyboards, a range of electronic guitar pedals, acoustic guitars, electric guitars, semi-acoustic guitars, amplifiers, vocal microphones, MIDI Keyboards, music software, USB microphones for recording, and more.